ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 Are you looking to sell your software or services on {{site.data.keyword.cloud}}?
 You can use our broad portfolio of managed infrastructure services and developer tools to build your applications on the public cloud and manage authentication, access, self-service creation, metering, and billing.
 {: shortdesc}

+## Before you begin
+{: #selling-product-requirements}

+If you plan to offer products on the {{site.data.keyword.cloud_notm}} platform, you must complete the following requirements:

+* Verify that you're using a Pay-As-You-Go or Subscription account.
+To check your account type, go to **Manage** > **Account** > **Account settings** in the {{site.data.keyword.cloud_notm}} console.

+   It's recommended that you use an account that was created with a [functional ID](/docs/account?topic=account-identity-overview#functionalid-bestpract) to ensure your continued access to the products that are onboarded in the account.
+   {: tip}

+* Verify that you're assigned the administrator role on all account management services and all IAM-enabled services.
+See [Assigning access to account management services](/docs/account?topic=account-account-services) and [Managing access to resources](/docs/account?topic=account-assign-access-resources).

+* To sell services, verify that your company is an approved {{site.data.keyword.cloud_notm}} build partner with a [Direct Embedded Solutions Agreement](https://www-2000.ibm.com/partnerworld/pdfs/IBM_ESA_Technology_Partner_Direct_Application_Guide.pdf){: external}.
+For more information about being an {{site.data.keyword.Bluemix_notm}} build partner, see the [IBM Build Partner](https://www.ibm.com/partnerworld/public/build){: external} page.

+* Verify that your product is ready to be publicly listed and sold through the {{site.data.keyword.cloud_notm}} catalog.

+* Verify that your product does not include Consulting and Professional Services.

+* Be prepared to create and maintain the products that you list in the {{site.data.keyword.cloud_notm}} catalog, which includes being responsive to addressing updates and providing timely support to your customers.

+### Requirements for offering services
+{: #service-requirements}

+Verify that you're hosting your service primarily on {{site.data.keyword.cloud_notm}} or following one of the use cases:

+* You must use {{site.data.keyword.IBM_notm}} software, {{site.data.keyword.cloud_notm}} services wherever applicable and host all applications and databases components (for example storage, backup, replication or data recovery, monitoring, logging, vulnerability management, and patching tools) on {{site.data.keyword.cloud_notm}}.

+* You must host all of your product's application and database components on {{site.data.keyword.cloud_notm}}, including supporting components like backup, replication, or data recovery.
+Other services like monitoring, logging, vulnerability management and patching tools can run on-premises or on another cloud, but must send data to the {{site.data.keyword.cloud_notm}} environment for storage and further analysis.

+* The migration tooling of your product has {{site.data.keyword.cloud_notm}} as its only destination for migration, but can run on-premises or on another cloud as a migration source.

+### Requirements for offering software
+{: #software-requirements}

+Verify that the following software deployment scripts and package dependencies apply to your product:

+* Custom QCOW2 or VHD images with Terraform deployed on VPC infrastructure

+* OVA images deployed on VMware Solutions Dedicated - vCenter Server

+* OVA images (consisting of OVF and disk image) for {{site.data.keyword.powerSys_notm}}

+* Helm charts on Kubernetes and {{site.data.keyword.openshiftshort}} clusters

+* Operators with a CSV file or Operator bundles with a TGZ file from GitHub repositories deployed on {{site.data.keyword.redhat_openshift_notm}}

+* Operator bundles from {{site.data.keyword.redhat_openshift_notm}} registries

 ## Software or services?
 {: #software-or-services}